epklein/epklein.github.io/_mgmt/self-management.md

 ---
 title: My Self Management Process
 permalink: /mgmt/self
+toc: true
+toc_sticky: true
 ---

-Managing oneself is an important skill for life, carrer, and to manage others.
+Managing oneself is an important skill for life, career, and to manage others.
 Here I share a few habits and routines I keep to manage myself.

 I try to follow the [GTD method](https://gettingthingsdone.com/) to get myself organized, but I also use some other techniques together with it.